 his or her fees to the insurance plans allowances.
 If the allowances are

-you can comfortably afford.
-Since pet health insurance plans are useful
+deductible you can comfortably afford.

-Reports found that these options are not worth their extra premiums.
+found them not worth the extra premiums.

-Another alternative is a prepaid health plan, offered by some veterinary
+Another alternative is a prepaid health plan offered by some veterinary

-amount for specific procedures and/or vaccinations (at a discount) throughout
+for specific procedures and/or vaccinations (at a discount) throughout

 Because many health problems are subtle and easily overlooked, you should